-Alan Scott was appointed to the Board with effect from 21 May 2012.
-He has 24 years' experience in banking, within the Royal Bank of Scotland Group, across various divisions including Retail, Corporate and Wealth.
+Alan Scott became a Director of the Company in 2012.
+He has over 25 years' experience in banking, within the Royal Bank of Scotland Group, across various divisions including Retail, Corporate and Wealth.
 In 2003 he joined Adam & Company International in Guernsey as a relationship manager for a portfolio of offshore clients and trusts and in 2004 moved to Adam & Company's onshore operations, where he is an associate director, relationship management, providing a range of wealth management services to a portfolio of private banking clients.